I am a creative leader. Creative at task and committed to producing the best work the world will see.

 After the digital bust, I submerged myself into the ad business.
 Fortunately for me, agencies had begun to embrace a brand’s digital arm.
 At Chiat, I worked on Nissan, Sony Playstation and Apple.
 It was here that I learned that the art of storytelling is the most important God particle needed.
 Under the mentorship of several key Chiat leaders, I was able to leave with a more refined understanding as to what resonates with the audience: the story.

-To build those stories, I have built and relied on teams of varied levels.
+To build those stories, I have assembled teams of varied levels.
 I look to work with people who are both calculated risk takers and not afraid to be light hearted when the moment arises.
-My belief is that if you can get over 2 million followers on Instagram it means nothing if you don’t have the right people to build the myths and tales around your brand.
+My belief is that if you can get over 2 million followers on Instagram it means nothing if you don’t have the right people to build the right story.